Franchisors Beware – the ACCC means business!

 Franchisor obligations when dealing with prospective franchisees, include:

 Ensuring that no statements made are false or misleading in relation to:

 - pricing of the franchise;

 - how long the franchise has been operating for; and

 - matters relating to the lease of business premises,

 In addition, it is important for Franchisors to ensure that marketing funds are administered properly and in accordance with the code.
 In the above case, the franchisor failed to prepare the required marketing fund statements within required timeframes.
 Franchisors also need to be clear about what payments are refundable if the franchisee does not want to proceed with a franchise.

 For potential franchisees, it is important you understand your rights in addition to undertaking your due diligence, such as obtaining disclosure documents, the proposed franchise agreement and ensuring that you are provided with a copy of the Code.
 What is critical, is that franchisee’s obtain legal advice concerning these documents and go into a franchise with their eyes wide open.

-For further advice relating to your obligations as a Franchisor under the Code and the ACL or advice relating to your rights as a Franchisee under the Code and the ACL, please contact Natalie Chani or a member of our commercial law team.
+For further advice relating to your obligations as a Franchisor under the Code and the ACL or advice relating to your rights as a Franchisee under the Code and the ACL, please contact Michael Fetter or a member of our commercial law team.

 The material contained in this publication is meant to be informational only and is not to be construed as legal advice.
 Tisher Liner FC Law will not be held liable or responsible for any claim, which is made as a result of any person relying upon the information contained in this publication.